 Refrain from keeping your passwords saved in a file on your computer.
 Also, avoid writing them down and leaving them in a place where anyone could find them.
 You can write your passwords down so you can remember them, but make sure they are stored in a secure place such as a safe.
 Avoid sharing your passwords with people you don’t fully trust.
 It may be that your information is leaked on purpose or accident when you share your passwords.

 Avoid saving your password on someone else’s computer or a public computer to maintain your personal information’s security.
 Hackers use a method called keylogging to get passwords illegally.
 Entering your passwords on an unknown computer gives hackers the chance to use this method.

 Don’t Send Your Password Via Email

 Hackers may try to exploit you by mimicking a trusted website and asking for your login information.
 Do not send any of your passwords via email.
 Remember, credible entities will never ask you to email them sensitive information.
 For example, if your bank sends you an email asking for you to confirm your password to your banking account, do not give it to them.
-This email wouldn’t come from your bank.
+This email would never come from your bank.
 If your bank needed you to confirm information, they would speak to you directly.

 You should also know how to recognize phishing emails, which may contain suspicious links requesting you log in or confirm your credentials.